January 15, 2024

 TLAR aims to publish scholarly articles and reviews that address issues of interest to a broad range of academic professionals.
 Primary consideration will be given to program design and evaluation articles, classroom-based research, applying theory and research to practice, innovative teaching strategies, student assessment, and other topics that bridge the gaps within our diverse and growing profession.

-The journal is published twice a year.
+The journal is published three times a year.
 All submissions are subject to a masked, double-blind review process.
 Administrators use their published work to continue the growth and development of the learning commons space on campus.
 In contrast, faculty may use their publications toward promotion and tenure at institutions where student success initiatives are rewarded as part of the process.

 Guidelines for submission